vippsas/vipps-login-api/vipps-login-api.md

   "sid" : "ec41669d-be3f-4a43-8556-c779c5676931"
 }
 ```

+## Automatic Recognition
+Vipps Login will offer the option to authenticate end-users automatically when they return to a merchant's site.
+This gives merchants the opportunity to provide custom content to the user directly without the need for manual authentication.
+A precondition is that the user has consented to use Vipps login at the merchant's site, and has opted into being remembered in the browser being used.
+Read more about this feature at https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-automatic-recognition.md

 ## API endpoints required from the merchant
 The following endpoints are to be implemented by merchants, in order for Vipps to redirect the resource owner to them.